Tool Documentation & Guides

 Purpose of the Tool

-The Balanced Scorecard (BSC) is a strategic planning tool to translate vision into action.
-Use it to:
+The Balanced Scorecard (BSC) is a strategic performance management tool that helps organizations translate their vision and strategy into a set of measurable actions.
+Its purpose is to:

-• Monitor performance against strategic goals in four key perspectives.
+• Monitor performance across four critical organizational perspectives.

 Origin and Background

-1. Step 1: Define Objectives for Each Perspective
+1. Step 1: Define Vision and Strategy Map

-2. Step 2: Set Measures (KPIs) and Targets
+2. Step 2: Define Objectives and Measures (KPIs)

 Open Strategy Scorecard